-Our mission statement gives some background on the fair and its relationship to the Library Association.
+Our mission statement gives some background on the arts festival and its relationship to the Library Association.

 We are very pleased to offer a Best of Show Award and three Merit Awards, made possible by a generous grant from the Harlan Boss Foundation for the Arts.

 We ask that all artists are present in their booths on the day of the festival, and that all art sold in a booth is hand made by the artist.

 Jury fee: $20